 Decide on the Hiring Approach

-At the beginning, you need to choose how you would like to hire developers.
-There are three common ways to do it.
-You can opt for direct hiring, virtual office, or an offshore development center (ODC).
+At the beginning, employers need to choose how they would like to hire developers.
+There are three common ways to do it: direct hiring, virtual office, or an offshore development center (ODC).

-In the first case, you can recruit team members yourself, which gives you the privilege of ensuring they meet your specific requirements.
-In the second case, a virtual office allows you to create a centralized remote workspace with a good expertise involved in the project, while saving resources required for a physical location.
+In the first case, businesses can recruit team members themselves, which gives the privilege of ensuring they meet the project’s specific requirements.
+In the second case, a virtual office allows creating a centralized remote workspace with a good expertise involved in the project, while saving resources required for a physical location.
 In the third case, ODC can help tap into local talent pools and reduce operational costs.

 Feel like setting up an offshore development center makes most sense for your business?